 Homestay and vacation rentals are now in trend in the travel industry for the past few years.
-This is most likely due to a homestay can accommodate huge families and offer ample facilities to travellers.
-Besides, they also seeking for a more homey and cozy accommodation or in short, a “home away from home” when they are travellings.
+This is most likely due to a homestay that can accommodate huge families and offer ample facilities to travellers.
+Besides, they also seeking a more homey and cozy accommodation or in short, a “home away from home” when they are travellings.

 1. Creating a theme or style

-First off, many homestay owners deem this unnecessary but in fact, by putting in some effort into applying and beautifying your homestay according to a certain theme, this could be a game changer.
+First off, many homestay owners deem this unnecessary but in fact, by putting in some effort into applying and beautifying your homestay according to a certain theme, this could be a game-changer.

 Examples of themed homestays:

 Homestay make-over can be an interesting process especially when you have a theme in mind.
-This tip is highly recommended for homestay owners who are running the business in the outskirt of town or far away from the tourist attractions.
+This tip is highly recommended for homestay owners who are running the business in the outskirt of town or far away from tourist attractions.
 What do you have to do?
 You turn your homestay into a tourist attraction.

 Get help from a professional interior consultant if you need to get the ideas running!